Pyprohly/reddit-api-doc-notes/docs/api-reference/direct_message.rst

 .. csv-table:: Message Object
    :header: "Field","Type (hint)","Description"

-   "id","string","The ID of the message if the message is a user or subreddit message.
+   "id","string","The ID of the message if the message is a composed message.
 If a comment message, the ID of the comment."
-   "name","string","The `id` field but with `t4_` prepended if a user or subreddit message, or `t1_` prepended if a comment message."
+   "name","string","Same as the `id` field but with `t4_` prepended if a composed message, or `t1_` prepended if a comment message."
-   "created_utc","float","Unix timestamp of when the message was made, or comment was made in the case of a comment message.
+   "created_utc","float","Unix timestamp of when the composed message was sent, or when the comment was made in the case of a comment message.
 Will always be a whole number."
    "created","float","Legacy.
 Same as `created_utc` but subtract 28800."
-   "author","string?","If a user message, the name of the user who sent the message.
+   "author","string?","If a user-sent composed message, the name of the user who sent the message.

-   If a subreddit message, value is `null`.
+   If a subreddit-sourced composed message, value is `null`.

-   If a comment message, the name of the author who made the relevant comment."
+   If a comment message, the name of the user who made the comment."
-   "author_fullname","string?","If a user message, the full ID36 of the user who sent the message, unless it was sent by a special user such as `reddit` or `welcomebot` in which case the value will be `null`.
+   "author_fullname","string?","If a user-sent composed message, the full ID36 of the user who sent the message.

-   Hence, this field is not in complete sync with `author`.
+   If the message was sent by `reddit` or `welcomebot` the value might be `null`, hence this field is not in complete sync with the `author` field.

+   * The ID36 of user `reddit` is `1qwk`.
+Only on the 'Welcome to reddit!' message sent by this user seems to be have a `null` value for this field.
+   * The ID36 of user `welcomebot` is `55mv77ab`.
+     All messages by this user seem to have a `null` value for this field.

-   If a subreddit message, value is `null`.
+   If a subreddit-sourced composed message, value is `null`.

    If a comment message, the full ID36 of the author who made the relevant comment."
+   "subreddit","string?","If a subreddit-sourced composed message, the name of the subreddit in which the message was from.

+   If a comment message, the name of the subreddit in which the comment was from.

+   Is `null` if message not sent via a subreddit."
+   "dest","string","The username of the recipient.

+   If the message is a part of a message thread and the message was directed to a subreddit instead of a user, this field will contain the subreddit name, prefixed with `#`, instead."
    "subject","string","The subject of the message.

    If a comment message then the value will be